kirill-grouchnikov/ephemeral/docs/window/titlepane.md

 * Taller than default height for the title pane to accommodate the text box
 * `Leading` horizontal gravity for the control buttons
 * `Centered` vertical gravity for the control buttons
 * There is no "unified" visual appearance to the title pane area, so none of these panes use `DecorationAreaType.TitlePane`.
-Instead, each individual pane is wrapped in its own `AuroraDecorationArea` that is used to apply a separate styling on all the elements in that pane (bluish-grey with yellow highlights in the left, metal grey with blue highlights in the middle).
+Instead, each individual pane is wrapped in its own decoration area that is used to apply a separate styling on all the elements in that pane (bluish-grey with yellow highlights in the left, metal grey with blue highlights in the middle).
 * Using the implementation-specific API for the consistently styled refresh button placed into the top-right corner of the left pane.